TenebrisNoctua/ServerAuthority/docs/examples/admin/fly.md

 ![hierarchyimage_fly_2](../../img/tutorial/admin/hierarchyimage_fly_2.png)

-Before we move on to implementing the code for these `Script`s, we also need to create a new `RemoteEvent` that allows the client `Script` to know when to start the command module.
+Before we move on to implementing the code for these `Script`s, we also need to create a new `RemoteEvent` that allows the client `Script` to know when to start or stop the command module.
 We can create a new `RemoteEvent` for this under the "CommandEvents" folder.

 ![hierarchyimage_fly_3](../../img/tutorial/admin/hierarchyimage_fly_3.png)